SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 you may know that these languages use :newTerm:`pointers` to refer to addresses in memory.
-A Swift constant or variable that refers to an instance of some reference type is similar to a pointer in C, but is not a direct pointer to an address in memory, and does not require you to write an asterisk (``*``) to indicate that you are creating a reference.
+A Swift constant or variable that refers to an instance of some reference type is similar to a pointer in C, but isn't a direct pointer to an address in memory, and does not require you to write an asterisk (``*``) to indicate that you are creating a reference.
 Instead, these references are defined like any other constant or variable in Swift.